-All applicants are required to submit a Self-identification Form (Please see B.12.
-Application Attachments) when applying for funding; however applicants may select "I prefer not to answer" for any or all of the questions, without consequences to the application.
-This self-identification information will be used by the funders for statistical purposes only, and will NOT be shared with Lay Reviewers or members of the Selection Committee in an identifiable form.
+All applicants, are required to submit Self-identification information as a part of the registration process form in CIRCUlink when applying for funding; however applicants may select "I prefer not to answer" for any or all of the questions.

+This self-identification information will be used by the funders for statistical purposes only and will NOT be shared with Lay Reviewers or members of the Selection Committee.